PrismarineJS/mineflayer/docs/tutorial.md

 ### Creating a bot

-Now that you know the basis of Javascript, Node and NPM, you're ready to start creating your first bot!
+Now that you know the basics of Javascript, Node and NPM, you're ready to start creating your first bot!
 If you don't know any of the terms above, you should go back to the [previous section](#javascript-basics)

 Below is the absolute minimum necessary to create a Mineflayer bot.